-Date of Issue: 15.01.2025
+Date of Issue: 01.05.2025

-Pursuant to Setion 120 of the Civil Aviation Act No.14 of 2010 which is hereinafter referred to as the CA Act, Director General of Civil Aviation shall have the power to issue, whenever he considers it necessary or appropriate to do so, such Implementing Standards for the purpose of giving effect to any provision in the CA Act, Regulations or Rules made thereunder including the Articles of the Convention on International Civil Aviation specified in the Schedule to the CA Act.
+Pursuant to Setion 120 of the Civil Aviation Act No.14 of 2010 which is hereinafter referred to as the CA Act, Director General of Civil Aviation (herein after referred to as DGCA) shall have the power to issue, whenever he considers it necessary or appropriate to do so, such Implementing Standards for the purpose of giving effect to any provision in the CA Act, Regulations or Rules made thereunder including the Articles of the Convention on International Civil Aviation specified in the Schedule to the CA Act.

-Accordingly, I, being the Director General of Civil Aviation do hereby issue the Implementing Standards on Requirements for Commercial Air Transport Operation - PART CAT as mentioned in the Attachment hereto (Ref: Attachment No. IS-PART CAT-Att.), elaborating the requirements to be satisfied for the effective implementation of the International Standards and Recommended Practices on 'Operation of Aircraft' contained in ICAO Annex-6 Part I and III.
+Accordingly, I, being the DGCA do hereby issue the Implementing Standards on Requirements for Commercial Air Transport Operation - PART CAT as mentioned in the Attachment hereto (Ref: Attachment No. IS-PART CAT-Att.), elaborating the requirements to be satisfied for the effective implementation of the International Standards and Recommended Practices on 'Operation of Aircraft' contained in ICAO Annex-6 Part I and III.

 This Implementing Standard shall be applicable to every person who owns or operates aircraft registered in Sri Lanka.
-And shall be effective from 01st April, 2025 and applicable from 01st January 2026 and remain in force unless revised/revoked.
+And shall be effective/applicable from 31st March, 2026 and remain in force unless revised/revoked.